pulumi/docs/reference/pkg/python/pulumi_aws/cloudformation/index.md

 <dd><p>The CloudFormation Export data source allows access to stack
 exports specified in the [Output](<a class="reference external" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html">http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html</a>) section of the Cloudformation Template using the optional Export Property.</p>
 <blockquote>
-<div>-&gt; Note: If you are trying to use a value from a Cloudformation Stack in the same Terraform run please use normal interpolation or Cloudformation Outputs.</div></blockquote>
+<div>&gt; Note: If you are trying to use a value from a Cloudformation Stack in the same Terraform run please use normal interpolation or Cloudformation Outputs.</div></blockquote>
 </dd></dl>

 <dl class="function">